 In part, the disproportionate impact is because poor people have less access to the political, economic, social, and environmental resources to cope with climate threats.

 To use one example, wealthy people have insurance policies that enable them to rebuild their beachfront houses when they’re flooded.
-They often have—or can afford--other places to live, and their assets are protected.
-Poor people in lowland communities easily find themselves homeless with little recourse when a hurricane hits.
-The wealthy are immune to the devastating blows of climate instability, but in general, they have more of a cushion.
+They often have—or can afford—other places to live, and their assets are protected.
+But poor people in lowland communities easily find themselves homeless with little recourse when a hurricane hits.
+The wealthy are not immune to the devastating blows of climate instability, but in general, they have more of a cushion.

 In some regions, climate shifts are rendering vast regions unlivable.
 Dwindling access to clean water, drought, and famine are fueling forced migration and armed conflict, says Dr. Solomon.